Updated on August 23, 2022

 Can CPS Terminate Your Parental Rights?

 Technically, Child Protective Services does not have the legal power to terminate someone’s parental rights.
-However, CPS can ask the court to terminate a parent’s parental rights if its investigation shows that:
+However, CPS can ask the court to terminate a parent’s parental rights if its investigation shows that both of the following claims are true:

-The parent has subjected their child to circumstances that pose a significant risk of harm; and
+The parent has subjected their child to circumstances that pose a significant risk of harm.

 The parent is not willing to take the necessary steps to prevent harm and protect the child’s safety in order to continue caring for the child.